The Gooden School Board of Trustees

 Darcy Wilson-Jones joined the Board in 2015.
 She is a partner at RSM, a global CPA firm.
-Darcy brings 20 years of accounting and finance experience to the Board.
-Darcy has three daughters; Jaden, class of 2016 and currently attending Flintridge Sacred Heart Academy, Jazmin, class of 2019, and Jenay, class of 2027.
+Darcy brings 20 years of accounting and finance experience to the board.
+Darcy has three daughters; Jaden, class of 2016 and Jazmin, class of 2019, both currently attending Flintridge Sacred Heart Academy, and Jenay, class of 2027.
 Darcy is on the board of Junior Achievement of Southern California, and she teaches Sunday school at St. Edmund’s Episcopal Church in San Marino.

 Jennifer Vanderpool joined the board in 2015.
 She is a district manager for Starbucks, and she brings more than 30 years of business and leadership experience to the board.
 Jennifer is a former member of the Gooden Family Association executive committee.
 Her son Parker graduated from Gooden in 2012 and St. Francis High School in 2016.